whipowill/quake-mod-scarlet/README.md

 - **Foot Steps** - hear your boots touch the ground as you stalk your prey
 - **Score Keeper** - make teamplay games combine scores to achieve fraglimit
 - **No Autoswitch** - nobody takes the gun out of your hand anymore
+- **Visible Weapons** - weapons can drop visibly outside the backpack

 ### Experimental Features